 Skip to content

-Now we've got OpenPnP installed on your computer, and we've got the default configuration loaded up.
-Our next step is getting connected to the machine and getting familiar with OpenPnP's UI.
-See also our setup video.
+With OpenPnP installed on your computer and the default configuration installed, the next step is connecting to the machine and getting familiar with OpenPnP's UI.

 1. Make sure OpenPnP is closed.